DecisiveAI/staging-mdai-docs-v2/content/overview/architecture.md

 weight = 10
 +++

 This is a high-level overview of the MDAI architecture.
-For a detailed technical deep-dive, see (add link to ...).
+For details, see the [solutions pages](mydecisive.ai/solutions).

-## 10,000 ft. view
+## 10,000 Ft.
+View

 We want to simplify the lives of DevOps teams by providing an on-prem (in your own cloud) solution that can give full control over telemetry pipelines, while maintaining existing use of Observability Platforms and/or tools.

 ![System & Users](../arch-c1.png)

-## 1,000 ft. view
+## 1,000 Ft.
+View

 Here's a brief diagram for how we are using our preferred technologies to build our infrastructure to help the DevOps community!

 ![Container Diagram](../arch-c2.png)

-## What super powers the MDAI Cluster?
+## What Super-Powers the MDAI Cluster?

+MDAI takes advantage of a combination of best-in-class open-source technologies.

 ### Kubernetes (K8s)
 Kubernetes is a powerful container orchestration platform that automates deployment, scaling, and management of containerized applications.
 It provides a flexible and scalable infrastructure for running modern microservices architectures, enabling rapid development, deployment, and scaling of applications.
 To learn more about k8s, visit [kubernetes.io](https://kubernetes.io).